Change Management Overview

 Standard Change

-A Standard Change is a low-risk, pre-authorized change that is well understood and fully documented, and which can be implemented without needing additional authorization.
+A Standard Change is a low-risk, pre-authorized change that is well-understood, fully documented, and can be implemented without needing additional authorization.

 • Low impact and low risk (which is always well understood)